 - Legal proceedings, such as an appeal, are already underway

-- The problem relates to a barrier established by legislation, as this cannot be resolved informally or within the deadline
+- The problem relates to a barrier established by legislation, as this cannot be resolved informally or within

 - Where deadlines under national law need to be respected